 F block elements are divided into two series, namely lanthanoids and actinoids.
-These block of elements are often referred to as inner transition metals because they provide a transition in the 6th and 7th row of the periodic table which separates the s block and the d block elements.
+This block of elements are often referred to as inner transition metals because they provide a transition in the 6th and 7th row of the periodic table, which separates the s block and the d block elements.

 - Inner Transition Elements

 - Difference between Lanthanides and Actinides